selmanozleyen/c-boulderdash/readme.md

 # Boulderdash C Implementation

 ## Prerequisites
 * The project requires allegro5 library to compile.
-[Here](https://github.com/liballeg/allegro_wiki/wiki/Quickstart) isa link to install the library on any platform.
+[Here](https://github.com/liballeg/allegro_wiki/wiki/Quickstart) is a link to install the library on any platform.
 * pkg-config
 * make
 ## Compilation